 We Are Happy To Help

 At Renken, our friendly staff has experience with patients of all ages.
 If your child is still nervous, we can help calm them down and make their dental experience fun instead of scary.
-To book your child’s dental appointment at Renken, give us a call at 217-483-7177 today!
+To book your child’s dental appointment at Renken, give us a call today!